January 2, 2023

 Let’s take a look at some types of encryption:

 Data-in-transit is information that is actively in transfer from the merchant’s POS to the payment gateway, to the network, to the issuing bank, to the card brands, and back.
-Securing this information from the start to finish is otherwise known as end-to-end encryption.
+Securing this information from start to finish is otherwise known as end-to-end encryption.

 The second the cardholder provides their payment information, their card number and personal data are scrambled and coded.
 This encryption can only be decoded by the intended receiver who will have a built-in virtual key for the transaction.